CookiePLMonster/CookiePLMonster.github.io/_posts/2020-02-01-emulator-bug-llvm-bug.md

 * My main PC has Intel i7 6700K -- CPU with 4 cores and 8 threads.
 This is the PC which has a consistent crash.
 * Another PC has Intel i7 7800X -- CPU with 6 cores, 12 threads and AVX-512.
 On this PC **I was unable to reproduce this crash!**

-Looking at differences between those two CPU's, I could identify two possible causes -- more CPU cores or presence of AVX-512.
+Looking at differences between those two CPUs, I could identify two possible causes -- more CPU cores or presence of AVX-512.
 The first claim could be tested easily by modifying CPU affinity, while the second could be verified by configuring RPCS3 to ignore presence of AVX-512.
 Sadly, neither got me any closer to the root cause -- 7800X still would not crash, whereas 6700K would refuse to work even if I tried to transfer the cache.